 We found 12 internists who accept Medicare near Waynesboro, VA.

-Dr. Scott Seaton practices general internal medicine.
-He is professionally affiliated with Augusta Health and the University of Virginia Medical Center.
-Dr. Seaton accepts the following insurance: Medicaid and Medicare.
-He is a graduate of Johns Hopkins University School of Medicine.
-For his residency, Dr. Seaton trained at Naval Medical Center Portsmouth.
-He has received professional recognition including the following: Fellow, American College of Physicians.
+Dr. Scott Seaton works as a general internist.
+He is affiliated with Augusta Health and the University of Virginia Medical Center.
+Dr. Seaton is a graduate of Johns Hopkins University School of Medicine and a graduate of Naval Medical Center Portsmouth's residency program.
+He is an in-network provider for Medicaid and Medicare insurance.
+Dr. Seaton has received the following distinction: Fellow, American College of Physicians.

 Clinical interests: Osteoporosis, High Cholesterol

-Dr. Barbara Fenton practices general internal medicine in Fishersville, VA.
-After attending George Washington University School of Medicine and Health Sciences for medical school, she completed her residency training at George Washington University Medical Center.
-Patient reviews placed Dr. Fenton at an average of 2.5 stars out of 5.
-She is an in-network provider for Medicaid and Medicare insurance.
+Dr. Barbara Fenton works as a general internist in Fishersville, VA.
+Dr. Fenton graduated from George Washington University School of Medicine and Health Sciences and then she performed her residency at George Washington University Medical Center.
+On average, patients gave her a rating of 2.5 stars out of 5.
+She is in-network for Medicaid and Medicare insurance.
 She has received the distinction of Fellow, American College of Physicians.
-Dr. Fenton is affiliated with Augusta Health.
+She is professionally affiliated with Augusta Health.

 Conditions / Treatments

 Medicare Patient Conditions

 Medicare Patient Ethnicity

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.